isomerpages/pmo-nptd/media-centre/parliamentary-replies/_posts/2022-07-04-post-Parliamentary reply by Minister Indranee Rajah on the disbursement of Baby Support Grant.md

 Last month, the Government further announced a $1.5 billion Support Package to provide additional targeted help, especially for the lower-income and more vulnerable groups.
 This package includes a GST Voucher – Cash Special Payment of up to $300 for existing GST Voucher – Cash recipients, and a $100 Household Utilities Credit disbursed to every Singaporean household to help offset utilities bills.
 This is on top of the earlier announced GST Voucher – U-Save rebates that our HDB households will be receiving.
 With this, an average household living in a 4-room HDB flat will receive utilities rebates covering about five months’ worth of their utilities bills.

 We will continue to monitor the situation closely, and assess whether further help is needed.
-The Government remains committed to supporting Singaporeans who want to get married and have children, and will continue to review our measures to build a Singapore that is Made for Families.
+The Government remains committed to supporting Singaporeans who want to get married and have children, and will continue to review our measures to build a Singapore that is Made For Families.